Apple wobbles in China as rivals offer more, for less

 HEATING UP

-In the first quarter, Apple ranked 5th in China with 9.7 percent market share, well behind leader Samsung with 17.7 percent, and lagging, among others, Lenovo Group Ltd and Huawei Technologies, which said on Wednesday it was on track to hit 10 percent revenue growth this year.
+In the first quarter, Apple ranked 5th in China with 9.7 percent market share, well behind leader Samsung with 17.7 percent, and lagging, among others, Lenovo Group Ltd (0992.HK) and Huawei Technologies HWT.UL, which said on Wednesday it was on track to hit 10 percent revenue growth this year.

 Nomura's Huang expects Apple's China market share to slip 1-2 percentage points in the coming quarters as the novelty of the iPhone 5 fades and as new buyers opt for cheaper smartphones.

 The global battle for mobile supremacy is not just between Apple and Samsung.
-Huawei and ZTE Corp are growing across their Chinese home base, and South Korea's LG Electronics said on Wednesday it sold a record 12.1 million smartphones in April-June, more than double its year-ago sales.
+Huawei and ZTE Corp (000063.SZ) (0763.HK) are growing across their Chinese home base, and South Korea's LG Electronics (066570.KS) said on Wednesday it sold a record 12.1 million smartphones in April-June, more than double its year-ago sales.

 As high-end smartphone sales hit a plateau, the $2 trillion industry - telecom carriers, handset makers and content providers - is buckling up for a bumpier ride as growth shifts to emerging markets, primarily in Asia.